Music at Bishop Gilpin

 Currently around two thirds of our KS2 pupils learn a musical instrument, either externally or in school through MMF.

 MMF offers music lessons for woodwind, brass, violin, cello, guitar, piano and drums.
 These lessons take place during the school day, and the school will provide free/subsidised tuition to eligible children.
-For further information, please contact Mrs Jones.
+Children can apply to learn piano or violin from Y1 upwards, and other instruments from Year 3.
+To apply for lessons, please register with Merton Music Foundation.
 Please note that the number of MMF lessons is limited and where we have too much demand, it is necessary to have waiting lists.

 We have a flourishing community choir for adults: the FOBG Choir.
 We rehearse on Wednesday evenings from 8 till 9.30pm during term time.
-As well as singing a wide range of choral music, it is a great way to meet parents from other year groups.
+As well as singing a wide range of choral music and performing several times a year, it is a great way to meet parents from other year groups.
 No choral experience necessary; just a love of singing and a sense of fun!